 - 1. The court may request oral argument in its tentative ruling and may specify the issues on which the court wants to hear argument. - 2.
 If not requested by the court, oral argument will be permitted only if a party notifies the court and all other parties by 4:00 p.m. the business day before the hearing of the party's intent to appear.
 Notification to the court should be sent via email to tr@mendocino.courts.ca.gov. - 3.
-Oral argument will be heard each Friday on the law and motion calendar. - d.
+Oral argument will be heard each Friday on the law and motion calendar unless otherwise set by the court. - d.
 The tentative ruling will become the ruling of the court if the court has not requested oral argument and notice of intent to appear has not been given.
 The prevailing party must prepare and submit a proposed order unless a proposed order consistent with the tentative decision has previously been lodged with the court.

-(Effective 7/1/12; renumbered 1/1/13; amended 1/1/13; renumbered 1/1/19; renumbered & amended 1/1/21; renumbered & amended 7/1/21; amended 1/1/23)
+(Effective 7/1/12; renumbered 1/1/13; amended 1/1/13; renumbered 1/1/19; renumbered & amended 1/1/21; renumbered & amended 7/1/21; amended 1/1/23; renumbered & amended 1/1/25)

-2.7 Mandatory Settlement Conference
+2.72.8 Mandatory Settlement Conference